sa-tre/satre-specification/docs/source/evaluation.md

 # Evaluating TREs against SATRE

-Use this guide to evaluate your organisation's TRE provision against the SATRE specification.
+This section details the method for evaluating a TRE against the SATRE specification.

-Below you can find both the method for evaluation, and example evaluations for your reference from the Alan Turing Institute and the Health Informatics Centre.
+This document also includes two example evaluations for {ref}`The Alan Turing Institute's Data Safe Haven <evaluation_alan_turing_institute>` and {ref}`The University of Dundee/HIC's TREEHOOSE <evaluation_dundee_hic>`.
+We hope that these examples will help you to write your own evaluation.

 ## Method